fishjam-cloud/mobile-client-sdk/examples/fishjam-chat/README.md

 If you want to display the VideoRoom tab, both `EXPO_PUBLIC_VIDEOROOM_STAGING_ROOM_MANAGER` and `EXPO_PUBLIC_VIDEOROOM_PRODUCTION_ROOM_MANAGER` are required.

+You can the example rooms using your own Fishjam account and a sandbox enviroment.
+Just go to https://fishjam.io/app/sandbox and copy your Room manager URL.

 ### Example Overview

 The app has 5 tabs showing different ways to connect to Fishjam video calls: